wickljas/PES_Board/docs/markdown/ws2.md

         printf("EXECUTION\n");
         // function to map the distance to the servo movement (us_distance_min, us_distance_max) -> (0.0f, 1.0f)
         servo_input = (us_distance_cm - us_distance_min) / (us_distance_max - us_distance_min);
-        // values smaller than 0.0f or bigger than 1.0f ar constrained to the range (0.0f, 1.0f) in setNormalisedPulseWidth servo_D0.setNormalisedPulseWidth(servo_input);
+        // values smaller than 0.0f or bigger than 1.0f ar constrained to the range (0.0f, 1.0f) in setPulseWidth servo_D0.setPulseWidth(servo_input);

         // if the measurement is outside the min or max limit go to SLEEP if ((us_distance_cm < us_distance_min) || (us_distance_cm > us_distance_max)) {